Healing the Inner Child Trapped by Fear

 - 5 min read

-It was a combination of listening to a guided kirtan meditation, Saas Saas Simro by Satpal Singh & Hajara Singh called Divine Awareness that made me aware of a door that I didn’t know existed.
-It was June 26th, 2025 around 9am Pacific Time so I listened and I felt it.
-Next I waited…time passed slowly during the day, it is a 75-degree day here in Sunny San Jose, California.
-Little did I know what the day had in store for me.
+It was a combination of listening to a guided Kirtan meditation, Saas Saas Simro by Satpal Singh & Hajara Singh called Divine Awareness that opened my eyes to a door I didn’t realize existed.
+On June 26th, 2025, around 9 am Pacific Time, I felt it.
+As I waited, time passed slowly.
+It was a 75-degree day in sunny San Jose, California, and little did I know what awaited me.

 Your Fear is Yourself